eugenioLopezRamos/slika-photography/README.md

 - JSON based AJAX translations
 - Polishing the new post page, the inline editor looks weird and the normal editor looks too big.
 - Resque queues for upload/convert?
+- reassemble the manifest files for the asset pipeline into 2 files: main and admin
+- Check if I can use cloudflare instead of cloudFront.